rayct/zet/docs/1044/README.md

-Detailed Markdown document explaining the provided Python code for the Command Line Version of the Random Number Generator:

 # Command Line Random Number Generator

 This Python program generates random numbers based on user inputs from the command line.
 It utilizes the `argparse` library to parse command line arguments.